 When Ian Driscoll, a Lieutenant for the Travis County Sheriff’s Office in Texas, was promoted into an IT role, he knew he needed to learn a whole new skill set.
-To gain a foundation in the cyber field, Ian chose to attend the 24-week, part-time Cybersecurity Boot Camp at UT Austin, powered by Trilogy Education Services, a 2U, Inc. brand.
+To gain a foundation in the cyber field, Ian chose to attend the 24-week, part-time Cybersecurity Boot Camp at UT Austin, offered in collaboration with edX.
 As a total tech newbie, Ian shares how The Cybersecurity Boot Camp at UT Austin curriculum and mentorship helped him quickly advance his career and grow into his new cyber/IT role.

 What inspired you to pivot from law enforcement to cybersecurity?

 I'm a Lieutenant in the Travis County Sheriff's office that serves Austin, Texas.
 When I accepted the Lieutenant of Technology Services position I had no IT experience whatsoever.
 To be able to understand what people were talking about in the Technology Services department, I knew I needed to upskill with a cybersecurity program.

 Why did you choose a boot camp over pursuing a college degree?

 I looked at a few college degree programs, but they required courses like English Composition 101 and basic math and I already have a bachelor's and a Master’s degree.
 In my search for a cybersecurity-specific program, I discovered The Cybersecurity Boot Camp at UT Austin.
 The cybersecurity boot camp was the longest boot camp program offered, covered more areas of IT, and I found it to be intellectually interesting.
 Because the boot camp was associated with UT Austin, I expected a certain level of expertise in the teaching, labs, and classwork.
 I felt reassured that UT would partner up with edX to supply quality curriculum and instruction.